About the Homeschool Resource Center (HRC)

 McUnschooling (Support Group)

-This is on-line and in real life support group is dedicated to the unschooling lifestyle.
+This is on-line only group that is dedicated to the unschooling lifestyle.

 Heather Taite 815-356-007 or jhtaite @ att.net or visit http://groups.yahoo.com/group/McUnschooling/